 b.
 Reciprocating compressor

-Reciprocating compressors (also known as piston compressor) use pistons driven by a crankshaft to deliver gases at high pressure.
+Reciprocating compressors (also known as piston compressors) use pistons driven by a crankshaft to deliver gases at high pressure.

 It is applied for delivering a small amount of refrigerant at very high pressure.
-Reciprocating compressors are classified in the category of positive displacement machine.
+Reciprocating compressors are classified in the category of positive displacement machines.

 There are two main types, hermetically sealed type, and open-construction type.
 In hermetically sealed type, the motor and the compressor are directly coupled and installed in one compartment that is sealed to the atmosphere.

-In open construction type, the motor and compressor are installed in a separated compartment.
+In the open construction type, the motor and compressor are installed in a separate compartment.
 Generally speaking, open construction has a longer service life, lower maintenance requirement, and higher efficiency.

 c.
 Screw compressor